 #8.
 Becoming whole

 Bruce Alan Kehr, M.D., an award-winning psychiatrist with over 40 years of experience, has seen it all during his career.
-His book focuses on overcoming previous sorrow as a means of increasing one’s self-esteem.
+His book focuses on overcoming previous sorrow to increase one’s self-esteem.

 #9.
 The body is not an apology